RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Complexity

-O(log N), where N is the number of stacked filters in the data structure.
+O(log n), where n is the number of stacked filters in the data structure.

 ### Returns